Menu Close

 Exercise

-For many hamsters, the experience of being confined to a plastic ball is very stressful.
 A ball prevents them from using their whiskers and sense of smell to get around, so they will often crash into furniture, walls, doors, etc at high speeds which can shock and even injure them.
 Plastic balls are also poorly ventilated, and most marketed for hamsters are far too small causing the hamster to run with a curved back leading to spinal issues over time.

 Instead we recommend using a playpen to give your hamster a secure area to exercise in.
 In the pen, you can add toys and scatter food/treats, which the hamster is then free to explore using all of their senses!